Onemanwolf/DomainDrivenDesignDeepDive/DomainDrivenDesignDeepDive.md

 **Ubiquitous Language (UL)**: The Ubiquitous Language is the language of the business.
 It is the language of the business user and experts in the problem space.
 We also use the Ubiquitous Language in the solution space to name the classes and methods in the code.

-Using the Ubiquitous language we discuss the business workflow or process and this discussion will lead to artifacts that will be used to model the domain and the business processes.
-These artifacts will be used to create the domain model and the business processes that are involved in the domain.
+Using the Ubiquitous language we discuss the business workflow or process and this discussion will lead to artifacts that will be used to model the domain model which is the logical model of the business processes.
 Additionally, artifacts will be represented in the codebase as classes and methods that will be used to implement the domain model and the business processes.

 **Artifacts**: These artifacts are: